 We know you are as excited to return to in-person conferences as we are, and we realized we would need a suitable venue to mark the occasion: somewhere with lots of room capacity, plenty of space to mingle and chat, and options for keeping the celebrations going (if you know what we mean).
 We could not think of a better place than the fresh alpine air of Whistler, BC.
 Join us October 20-22 in Whistler, BC as we discuss Mathematics: A Space to Belong.
 But wait, before you rush off to register, there is even more…

 This year marks the 60th birthday of our beloved journal Vector.
 Don’t worry, there may be a lot of candles on the cake, but rest assured there are no plans for retirement.
 Vector will continue supporting our members for years to come!
-We have some special events planned, so check back regularly as we for more details.
+Everyone is welcome to join us at the Vector celebration at the Squamish Lil’wat Cultural Centre following the welcome and keynote presentation on Thursday night.

 Workshops are still available on a first-come-first-served principle during the event.
 In order to help us get a better idea of what interests you please select your favourite workshops during the registration.
 It is just an indication of your interests and will not guarantee you a spot at the event but it will allow us to assign the right room size to the workshops.